mcanlas/improv-living-guide/if-i-were-coaching.md

 I notice a lot of the same behavior and situations among more novice improvisors.
 I don't have any experience coaching, but if I had the opportunity to, here's what I would have to say.

+## Face the audience.

+One of the most jarring things in novice improvising is not understanding blocking or lines of sight.
+When doing with other people, the orientation should almost always be lengthwise so that the audience can see everyone.
+No one should be standing in front of someone else and no one's back should be to the audience.

+A more advanced version of this is if there is a wall that objects need to be pulled from, the wall should be the audience wall, not the back wall.
+This style minimizes how much of your back the audience sees and gives them more insight into what objects you are getting.

 ## Listen more.

 A lot of the way novice improvisors play is probably in the mindset of "what can I bring to the table".
 It's very active.
 But sometimes it can get off the rails if all the improvisors in the scene are just contributing but not reacting.
 One very simple rule which I think should be enforced is **don't talk over one another**.
 If one performer is talking over another, there's a high likelihood that the second person isn't listen to the first and is just rushing to get their deal out.